Periodontal Treatment in West Chester, OH

 Periodontal Maintenance Cleanings

-Once you’ve been treated for periodontal disease, we will recommend more frequent cleanings to closely monitor the condition of surrounding gum tissue and bone.
-These follow-up cleanings allow us to identify any potential problems and adjust your treatment as appropriate.
+Once we treat you for periodontal disease, we’ll schedule more frequent follow-up appointments to keep an eye on the condition of your gums.
+These recall cleanings allow us to identify any potential problems and adjust your treatment needed to maintain optimal oral health.